-• C: compile cli_mt (multi-threaded) or cli_st (single-threaded) by running make cli_mt or make cli_st in the src/c subdirectory in the ZooKeeper sources.
-See the README contained within src/c for full details.
+• C: compile cli_mt (multi-threaded) or cli_st (single-threaded) by running make cli_mt or make cli_st in the c subdirectory in the ZooKeeper sources.

-You can run the program from src/c using:
+You can run the program using LD_LIBRARY_PATH=. cli_mt 127.0.0.1:2181 or LD_LIBRARY_PATH=. cli_st 127.0.0.1:2181.

-'''

-LD LIBRARY PATH=. cli mt 127.0.0.1:2181

-'''

-or

-'''

-LD_LIBRARY_PATH=. cli_st 127.0.0.1:2181

-'''

 This will give you a simple shell to execute file system like operations on ZooKeeper.

-1.5.
+1.3.
 Programming to ZooKeeper

 ZooKeeper has a Java bindings and C bindings.
 They are functionally equivalent.
 The C bindings exist in two variants: single threaded and multi-threaded.
 These differ only in how the messaging loop is done.
-For more information, see the Programming Examples in the ZooKeeper Programmer's Guide for sample code using of the different APIs.
+For more information, see the Programming Examples in the Zookeeper Programmer's Guide for sample code using of the different APIs.

-1.6.
+1.4.
 Running Replicated ZooKeeper